-On Mother's Day, May 11, 2008, legions of gospel music fans, in the United States, Canada, Europe and across the globe, began hearing the very sad news that legendary gospel singer / songwriter, DOTTIE RAMBO, had died in an accident on her tour bus.
+On Mother's Day, May 11, 2008, thousands of DOTTIE RAMBO's fans, in the United States, Canada, Europe and across the globe, began hearing the very sad news that legendary gospel singer / songwriter, DOTTIE RAMBO, had died in an accident on her tour bus.
 She was enroute from Illinois to Texas, scheduled to sing in another of the thousands of concerts she had headlined in over a 60 year career, when the accident happened in Missouri during the pre-dawn hours.

 DOTTIE RAMBO, Grammy Winner and Billboard Magazine Trendsetter, wrote the first of her 2,500+ songs at eight years old along a creek bank near her Kentucky home.
 Years later, she would recall those experiences when she wrote her Platinum-selling children's musical Down By The Creek Bank.

 In a message for her memorial, Bishop T.D.
 Jakes referred to DOTTIE as the "incomparable" DOTTIE RAMBO and Bill Gaither stated she was "irreplaceable."
 That is how DOTTIE is remembered by her legion of fans all over North America and other parts of the world.
 Nashville TV Channel 4's reporter Chris Tatum, on reporting her death, said she was "one of a kind."